 Strategic designer and futurist at Unique Visions, Joe Tankersley has stated that the new role of the ‘professional triber’ will be more important in the up and coming years.
 This is a freelance professional manager that puts together teams of other on-demand experts that can accomplish a project that has been assigned.
 This has been a long-standing practice in the movie and television production industry and is expected to expand into the general workplace.
 Independent freelancers will continue to be on the upswing as online courses and education offer extended opportunities to set their own work schedules.

 The hottest two lines of work that will continue in growth for the future is involved in computer and network security as well as renewable and sustainable energy.
 As we make a complete transition to a global internet system, the demand for each industry is not only individual but also complementary.
 Technology makes use of energy and the increased requirements will need earth-friendly alternatives to support those needs.
 The additional technologies will create more sophisticated computer and cloud services and professionals are needed to support the ever-growing programming and analysis.
 The enhanced social transition in the use of smartphones for everything from urban farming to smart home security will require professionals to monitor and maintain.

-“As long as there is computer system access by individuals and businesses, there will be cybercriminals that will continue to attempt to breach and attack.
-DaVinci Forensics works closely with both the private and public organisations to educate and share critical information that will be continually needed to keep systems safe and secure.
+“As long as there is computer system access by individuals and businesses, there will be cyber criminals that will continue to attempt to breach and attack.
+DaVinci Cyber Security works closely with both private and public organisations to educate and share critical information that will be continually needed to keep systems safe and secure.
 Our mission is to assist while encouraging a proactive approach for educational and counselling aspects for ultimate security against cybercrime.”